jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Partial written results during compactification are deleted
 - Improvement: Handle thread interrupt during compactification
 - Improvement: Memtables are flushed completely on shutdown()
+- Improvement: Improved state handling of the SSTable manager
 - Bugfix: The JVM tool options are added to the bboxdb_execute script
 - Bugfix: Fixed the primary key for the JDBC osm-converter backend
 - Bugfix: Name of the a invalid distribution region is removed from sstable dir